BetterAndroid/PanguText/docs-source/src/en/guide/quick-start.md

 ## Project Requirements

-The project needs to be created using `Android Studio` or `IntelliJ IDEA` and be of type Android or Kotlin Multiplatform project and have integrated Kotlin environment dependencies.
+The project needs to be created using `Android Studio` or `IntelliJ IDEA` and be of type Android or Kotlin Multiplatform project with integrated Kotlin environment dependencies.

 - Android Studio (It is recommended to get the latest version [from here](https://developer.android.com/studio))